tsnellgrove/dark_castle3/cleesh/doc.md

 		Want to intrigue and excite an Adventurer?
 Show them an out-of-reach Item.
 Want to infuriate an Adventurer?
 Pilfer their hard won Items!
 Want to make a puzzle hard?
 Require that the Adventurer surrender an Item to solve it.
 Dark Castle leans in heavily on each of these standard Adventurer manipulation techniques.

+	UI Updates:
+		"Conventions are your friend" is a long-standing piece of UI wisdom that every developer ignores at their peril.
+And I have proved this maxim yet again with my approach to the concept of 'hand'.
+In traditional (i.e. Infocom) text adventures, there is no concept of 'hand' - there is often a limit to how much the player can carry - but their whole inventory is equally available.
+Things get slightly more complex with worn items - but not much.

+		So I knew when I introduced the concept of what Burt was holding in his 'hand' early on in my development process that I was guilty of extreme hubris - but at the time the idea had a lot going for it.
+First of all, it made my life a lot simpler: Most actions could only be performed on or with the item in Burt's hand... which made error tracking a lot simpler.
+Also, communication in text adventures is famously difficult - so signaling something about Burt based on what he was holding seemed useful.
+Lastly, we are often told what other creatures are holding (this is true for the Troll in Zork for example) and I wanted Burt to be of class Creature - so it seemed natural to implement an affordance for what he was holding.
+But, deep down, I knew I was making trouble for myself down the road, and sure enough, the bill has come due.

+		The problem is that the more stuff Burt carrys, the more annoying it is to always have to keep track of what he's holding.
+The player wants to be able to 'open gate with key' and not worry about whether the key happens to be in Burts hand or his backpack.
+As I did my Spring / Summer 2025 UI review of the game I finally accepted that it was time to grow up and accept this age-old convention... but by now that the 'hand' concept was baked deep into the game - so how to implement?
+Also, I still wasn't willing to give up every benefit that the 'hand' concept afforded.

+		My solution was to enable an Implicit Put In Hand (IPIH) capability in interpreter().
+Essentially, every time the player issued a command that depended on having an item in their hand, if that item wasn't already in their hand I checked to see if it was in their backpack or worn_lst and, if it was, I executed an implicit put_in_hand().
+This avoided needing to touch any of the error coding around items not in hand (which run very deep).
+It also meant that the underlying concept of what was in Burt's hand remained - but the player irritation of having to think about what was in hand was mostly eliminated.

+		There was a special case regarding dangerous situations.
+To avoid the player having to think about attacking with a weapon in hand I had Burt auto-draw a weapon (if he had one in inventory) whenever attacking.
+I also added text highlighting his weapon weielding any time a weapon entered or left his hand.
+The idea was that this hopefully gave the player enough reminders so that it was up to them to draw a weapon before going somewhere they might be attacked (e.g. jumping into the moat).

+		To enable all of this item management I created a collection of inventory commands.
+These were intended to run at the receptacle level, were item-specific, and were innately deep.
+They also had the notion of 'accesable' baked into them.
+If an item in a receptacle's inventory is in a closed container it is not accesable.
+Otherwise, it is.
+Inventory commands perhaps only make sense for Creature class and Interactive class (portable containers in particular) - but I implemented them for Room class as well for the sake of consistency.

+		I doubt that the 'hand journey' is done - but this is hopefully a first, pragmatic step.

 - take() method [Item class]:

 	Implementation Detail: